 On the second Saturday in October, the town of Darlington puts its racing stripes aside to present the South Carolina Sweet Potato Festival, a special salute to a rousing local favorite.
 And if you like to indulge year-round, you’ll find sweet potato-something on restaurant menus all across the Palmetto State.
 We really are a sweet potato lover’s paradise.

-Head to the roadside market or your local grocer for some rosy, locally grown sweet potatoes to make this aromatic casserole.
+Find a South Carolina community farmers market for rosy, locally grown sweet potatoes to make a warm, delicious swwet potato casserole.
 But drop that bag of marshmallows!
-In this recipe, we up the regional flavors and add an irresistible, crunchy contrast with a topping made from South Carolina pecans and benne wafers, a buttery, sesame seed-like cookie popular in the Lowcountry.
+In this recipe, we up the regional flavors and add an irresistible, crunchy contrast with a topping made from South Carolina pecans and benne wafers, a popular, buttery Lowcountry cookie made from the sesame-like benne seed.

 South Carolina Sweet Potato Casserole

 3 cups sweet potato, cooked, peeled and mashed ½ cup white sugar 2 eggs, beaten 1 stick of butter, melted ¼ teaspoon ground nutmeg 1 teaspoon vanilla

 For the topping: 1/3 cup all-purpose flour 5 tablespoons butter 1 cup brown sugar ½ cup pecans, coarsely chopped ½ cup benne wafers, crushed